Comprehensive Security Cooperation

 Concentrations

-In addition to the core content, Fellows choose to select a specialty “Concentration” or focus area that is of particular interest or professional relevance to them, and can assist them with their Applied Learning Project.
+In addition to the core content, Fellows choose to select a specialty “concentration” or focus area that is of particular interest or professional relevance to them and can assist them with their Fellow Project.
 Concentrations are deep dives on specific security issues, which allow Fellows with mutual interests from different security sectors to work together on complex challenges.

 CSC 25-1 | Feb/Mar